 After graduating from NEIU in May 2015, I didn't choose to pursue solely writing as a career.
 If the opportunity was there, I would take it.
 If not, I won't chase it.
 I would like to use my writing and communication skills daily.
 Not that I don't have a preference, but any medium or platform works for me.
 I am flexible and can quickly adapt to any situation.

-I've edited a short play written in my experimental theatre workshop and continue to write albums reviews.
-I was asked by a up-and-coming theatre group called Bring Your Own Theatre (BYOT) to direct a piece.
+Shortly after graduating, I edited/ re-imagined a short play written in the experimental theatre workshop I did in college.
+In 2015 I was asked by a up-and-coming theatre group called Bring Your Own Theatre (BYOT) to direct a piece.
 I was a last minute fill in for a theatre friend from college, Hilary.
 You can click here for that footage.

-I was employed by a startup company for my customer service and writing skills, as well as my experience in theatre.
-This was my second job after graduation and I ultimately parted ways with the company because I did not enjoy the call center environment.
-During this time, I was able to help enhance templates for external use and suggest creation of new ones.
-The in-depth input of my hiring class of 7 assisted the training team in restructuring the training process which they openly stated during our training.
+From late 2015 into 2016, I joined a startup company and contributed excellent customer service skills.
+This was my second job after graduation and I ultimately parted ways with the company because the culture was not for me.
+But I did have some key takeaways.
+I was able to help enhance templates for external use and suggest creation of new ones.
+The in-depth input of my hiring class assisted the training team in restructuring the training process which they openly stated during our training.
 I was able to further my knowledge in customer service and use my experience as communicator, writer and customer service professional.
 This is also when I cultivated my skills to provide feedback in a corporate setting.

 At Stage Center Theatre, the first 3 productions I worked on were as an apprentice (while still in college) and the last 2 were as a contract hired professional.
 I was the stage manager for those two productions.
 I worked with a team of 3 backstage crew members and a cast of 8 (for With Two Wings) and 12 (for The Emperor's New Clothes), as well as a production team of 4 faculty members.